vaishnavitv/vaishnavitv/README.md

 <br>
 She is passionate about improving working methods and increasing business speed by accelerating value delivery and visual communication.
 <br>
-She is currently an ambassador for [Google Women TechMaker (WTM) program](https://wtm.advocu.com/home/ambassadors/6373c8a7108c6b079a57f6de?communityslug=wtm), Drawify, Grammarly and Organizer of [GDG Burnaby](https://gdg.community.dev/gdg-burnaby/).
+She is currently an ambassador for [Google WomenTechMaker(WTM) program](https://wtm.advocu.com/home/ambassadors/6373c8a7108c6b079a57f6de?communityslug=wtm), Drawify, Grammarly and Organizer of [GDG Burnaby](https://gdg.community.dev/gdg-burnaby/).
 She uses her voice as a woman to bring representation in Product, User Experience, Neurodiversity and Tech across all these platforms.

+She uses her voice to talk about Parenthood, DEI, visual communication, overcoming burnout and imposter syndrome, strategic mentorship and Technology.
+She has spoken extensively in panels and conferences about topics and how to manage a career and parenthood and be a trailblazer.

 HTTP Status: 302 Found